 Increasing the number of events in this strategic initiative has been as a result of expanded personnel capacity in our education department and partnerships with other organizations.
 A recently developed Stream-to-Sky workshop series takes place at the Millersville University Watershed Education Training Institute in partnership with Millersville University’s education and biology departments and is co-taught with Nockamixon State Park Environmental Education Specialist Rebekah Sheeler.
 The series will include recurring fall sessions for secondary educators and recurring spring sessions for early childhood and elementary educators.

 A new partnership with the Chester County Intermediate Unit (CCIU) includes workshops both at the CCIU and the Stroud Center.
-These workshops include Act 48 credits.
+These workshops include Act 48 hours.
 Most are free to Chester County teachers, or low-cost to other participants.
 And for the first time this spring, the Stroud Center is partnering with Longwood Gardens to present two workshops, one at the Stroud Center and one at Longwood Gardens.
-Act 48 credit is available for these workshops also.
+Act 48 hours are available for these workshops also.

 Upcoming Professional Development and Training Events